NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

          Comparing median of log-EDP

-The same comparison in the original scale shown below.
+The same comparison in the original scale is shown below.

    .. figure:: figures/EE10_RES4_2.png
          :name: UQ inputs